deroneriksson/python-wsi-preprocessing/docs/index.md

 ```

-To mathematically manipulate the images, we will use NumPy arrays.
+To mathematically manipulate the images, we use NumPy arrays.
 The `wsi/filter.py` file contains a
 `pil_to_np_rgb()` function that converts a PIL Image to a 3-dimensional NumPy array.
 The first dimension
 represents the number of rows, the second dimension represents the number of columns, and the third dimension
 represents the channel (red, green, and blue).